"Baku's plans - deportation, reintegration or war". Opinion from Yerevan

 “The other possible scenario is war”

 According to Kochinyan, apart from deportation and integration, Azerbaijan is also considering the possibility of starting a war.
-I am sure that in case of integration Azerbaijan will try to combine this process with the return of Azerbaijanis to Armenia.
-Recalls Lavrov’s statement after one of the trilateral meetings in Moscow, in which he also said this:
+He believes that in case of integration Azerbaijan will try to combine this process with the return of Azerbaijanis to Armenia and recalls Lavrov’s statement after a trilateral meeting in Moscow, in which he also said:

 “Azerbaijan and Russia are discussing this possibility with each other, so there is some process going on, and this is a threat to Armenia.”